Michael Dawson (footballer): Return to Nottingham Forest

 Dawson re-signed for Championship club Nottingham Forest on 30 May 2018 on a two-year contract, and has since served as club captain.
 He scored his first goal since his return to the City Ground on 17 August 2019 in a 3-0 win over Birmingham City Forest manager Sabri Lamouchi praised Dawson's attitude and leadership, saying "I have never seen in my professional life one guy who is this clever, who has the background he has and who is as professional and positive as him".
 On 17 June 2020, he signed an additional one-year contract with Forest.

 Dawson made no appearances for Forest during the 2020-21 season, and was released by Forest at the end of his contract.
 Dawson said: "It's been frustrating that I haven't been able to say goodbye to the fans in person but I hope to be back at the City Ground again very soon.
 Forest has been a massive part of my life since I first put the shirt on at the age of 9.
 It will always be close to my heart and I leave with some fantastic memories."

-Post retirement
+Post-retirement

 In August 2021, Dawson returned to Tottenham Hotspur as a club ambassador.
-In September, he joined Sky Sports as a pundit, joining the punditry panel for Soccer Saturday.
+In September, he joined Sky Sports as a pundit, contributing to the punditry panel for Soccer Saturday.